-New Administration Rule puts essential protections for migrant children at risk
+Administration Rule that attempted to strip essential protections for migrant children rejected by U.S. District Court.

 The Flores Settlement Agreement (FSA)—signed in 1997 and expanded since then—mandates critical protections that ensure migrant children are treated with dignity and respect, whether they are unaccompanied or with family members.
 They must be released without unnecessary delay to family member or other caretaker; they cannot be held in custody for longer than 20 days unless no caretaker is available; and they must be in the “least restrictive environment” and in a licensed facility.
-The Administration recently announced changes to the FSA that will allow children to be held indefinitely, paving the way for extended family detention.
-Moreover, the new Rule provides that the Department of Homeland Security can license its own facilities, with limited outside oversight, raising deep concerns for the well-being of children in their care.
+The Administration announced changes to the FSA in August of 2019 that would have allowed children to be held indefinitely, paving the way for extended family detention.
+Moreover, the new Rule provided that the Department of Homeland Security could license its own facilities, with limited outside oversight, raising deep concerns for the well-being of children in their care.

-The new Rule puts migrant families with young children in direct harm.
+The new Rule threatens to put migrant families with young children in direct harm.
 Placing babies and toddlers in detention centers even with their families, especially for extended periods of time, is detrimental to their health and well-being.
 Families belong together, and proven alternatives to detention are the best course.

 Urge your Members of Congress to take a stand for babies now!